Our booking system serves a number of purposes:

 - Visitors from other clubs / friends & family.
 If a skipper is willing and able he/she should set up a session and either open up additional spaces to all members or enlist the help of specific club members.

 - Fundraising events.
 We have helped an artist and rock band with river based activities in return for a fee.
 Such proposals are assessed by the committee.
-Club members are always made aware and as far as practical invited to participate
+Club members are always made aware and invited to participate if practical.

-In all cases each crew member must be booked in the Evenbrite booking system.
-This is important both for openness and transparency but also for safety: in the event of an incident it is important to have record of who is in charge and who is in the skiff(s).
+In all cases each crew member must be registered by name in the Evenbrite booking system.
+This is important both for openness and transparency but also for safety: in the event of an incident it is important to have a record of who is in charge and who is in the skiff(s).

 Skippers are requested not book on another skipper’s session.
 Much better to set up a parallel session and get both skiffs on the water.
 If a session is underscribed then contact the skipper and offer to make up the numbers.